CM000n/qss/README.md

 (map)(Required)
 Enables the qss integration.
 Only allowed once.

+  split_attributes:
+  (bool)(Optional)
+  If set to "true", stores each event attribute in its own column.
+Otherwise, stores all attributes as a dict in the "attrs" column.
+(Defaults to False)

   host:
   (string)(Required)
   The URL or IP Address that points to your QuestDB database.